serge42/dotfiles/README.md

 # dotfiles
-configuration files of programs like vim or zsh
+configuration files for programs like vim and zsh